Философия

 Introduction

-In many places in the world with different situations of violence, amid armed conicts or in societies destroyed by war, we can analyse women’s experience based on different, complex realities, which we can summarize in three broad areas: as victims of violence, as perpetrators or collaborators in the perpetration of violence, and as peace builders.
+In many places in the world with different situations of violence, amid armed conflicts or in societies destroyed by war, we can analyse women’s experience based on different, complex realities, which we can summarize in three broad areas: as victims of violence, as perpetrators or collaborators in the perpetration of violence, and as peace builders.

-Peace research is increasingly highlighting the importance of extending the incorporation of the gender perspective in its various analyses of conicts, peace and development in the world.1 This analysis of the experience of women combines two different perspectives: 1) Acritical perspective stemming from the need to make an analysis/diagnosis of the position of women; of the oppression to which they have historically been subjected.
+Peace research is increasingly highlighting the importance of extending the incorporation of the gender perspective in its various analyses of conflicts, peace and development in the world.
+1 This analysis of the experience of women combines two different perspectives: 1) Acritical perspective stemming from the need to make an analysis/diagnosis of the position of women; of the oppression to which they have historically been subjected.
 This is an essential role, to denounce and criticize the subordination of women and the denial of their rights.
-It must be said that this critical, deconstructive analysis is a fundamental one, as, very often, the domination and subordination suffered by women is concealed within culture itself, forming part of what we know as cultural violence.2 2) And a constructive perspective, which stems from the conviction that women’s experience in history is an essential legacy, feeding values which are considered to be feminine but which in fact belong to both men and women (Magallón Portolés, 1999: 92), values such as care and tenderness, aimed at sustaining life.
+It must be said that this critical, deconstructive analysis is a fundamental one, as, very often, the domination and subordination suffered by women is concealed within culture itself, forming part of what we know as cultural violence.
+2 2) And a constructive perspective, which stems from the conviction that women’s experience in history is an essential legacy, feeding values which are considered to be feminine but which in fact belong to both men and women (Magallón Portolés, 1999: 92), values such as care and tenderness, aimed at sustaining life.

-Historically, women have played an important role in pacifi st movements.
+Historically, women have played an important role in pacifist movements.
 There have been many women peace activists: Women in Black and Jerusalem Link in Israel-Palestine; the Mothers of the Plaza de Mayo in Argentina; the Chipko Movement denouncing environmental violence, and others (Magallón Portolés, 2006: 69 – 141).
 From this perspective, proposals can be put forward: conceptual contributions to designing new ways of relating with one another and with nature in the future (Benhabib, 1986: 405).
-The proposal for the ethic of care forms part of this option, as it provides us with new ways of approaching and transforming con icts between human beings and satisfactory ways of meeting their needs based on the experience and legacy of women.
+The proposal for the ethic of care forms part of this option, as it provides us with new ways of approaching and transforming conflicts between human beings and satisfactory ways of meeting their needs based on the experience and legacy of women.

 1. Critical Perspective: